-Three Days of Foraging Wild Edible Plants and Mushrooms in North Carolina’s Appalachians
+Three Days of Foraging Wild Edible Plants in North Carolina’s Appalachians

 Immerse yourself in the breathtakingly vibrant world of the Southern Appalachian springtime.
-Learn to forage for wild edible plants and edible mushrooms.
-During this three-day adventure near Asheville, NC, we will spend some time hiking and a lot of time learning, plucking and nibbling.
-Seasoned experts will guide the group in plant identification, responsible harvesting, and how to use wild medicinal and edible plants and fungi.
+Learn to forage for wild edible plants.
+During this three-day adventure near Asheville, NC, we’ll spend some time hiking and a lot of time learning, plucking and nibbling.
+You’ll learn plant identification, responsible harvesting, and how to use wild medicinal and edible plants and fungi.
+Seasoned experts guide the group.

-We will pause by the trail to meet delectable weeds, edible mushrooms and native healing plants in their natural habitats.
-Not only will we learn about their nutritional and medicinal properties, but we will practice sustainable harvesting as we gather their abundance.
-In the evenings we will prepare these edible plants over an open fire and feast upon the tastes of the wild!
+We’ll pause by the trail to meet delectable weeds, edible mushrooms and native healing plants in their natural habitats.
+There, we’ll learn about the nutritional and medicinal properties these biodiverse mountains have to offer.
+All of this while practicing sustainable harvest techniques as we gather the abundance.
+In the evenings, the group will prepare the edible plants we’ve gathered over an open fire.
+Then, we’ll feast upon the tastes of the wild!
 Throughout the hike we’ll touch on wilderness survival.

-Join us to get to know and enjoy the abundance of edible wild plants in North Carolina.
-Learn to safely identify and harvest wild edible mushrooms, too!
+Get to know and enjoy the abundance of edible wild plants in North Carolina.

 What to Expect: Foraging, Plant Identification, Wilderness Survival Skills

-This trip is an amazing opportunity to deepen your knowledge of and relationship with wild plants and edible mushrooms.
-It’s also a chance to learn wilderness survival skills.
+This trip is an amazing opportunity to deepen your knowledge of and relationship with wild plants and.
+What’s more, it’s a chance to learn wilderness survival skills.
 Our instructors are engaging, entertaining and incredibly knowledgeable.

-Participants need to be in good physical condition and provide their own snacks, lunch food, sleeping gear, backpack, and tent or other shelter.
+Participants need to be in good physical condition.
+You provide your own snacks, lunch food, sleeping gear, backpack, and tent or other shelter.
+Dinner food is provided.

 We will meet in Weaverville, NC, and caravan to the trailhead at 9am on Friday, April 26.
-We will be in the woods until Sunday, April 28 at 6pm.
+From there, we’ll be in the woods until Sunday, April 28 at 6pm.

-During this foraging class, you will learn North Carolina plant identification and become familiar with tasty weeds, edible mushrooms and wild medicinals.
+During this foraging class, you’ll learn North Carolina plant identification.
+Over the course of the weekend you’ll become familiar with tasty weeds, edible mushrooms and wild medicinals.

 Natalie BogwalkerFounder and Director of Wild Abundance; Instructor for Hide Tanning, Permaculture & Gardening, Homesteading, Foraging & Medicine Making, Carpentry & Natural Building, Rewilding, and Women’s Empowerment Natalie is the founder and director of the Wild Abundance.
 She’s passionate about teaching and sharing skills that are essential for living harmoniously within the natural systems of the ...